sangeethnandakumar/Twileloop.EntraWrapper/README.md

 ```

 ## Register In DI
-Registration is very simple, Just paste this sniplet to `Program.cs` and configure according to your need
+Registration is very simple, Just paste this sniplet to `Program.cs` and simply configure by looking the below table
 ```csharp
 builder.Services.AddEntraID(opt =>
 {